 What Is a Certified Nurse-Midwife?

-A certified nurse-midwife (CNM) is a registered nurse who has completed advanced education to provide specialized health care to women regarding the following areas:
+A certified nurse-midwife (CNM) is a registered nurse who has completed advanced education to provide specialized health care to women in the following areas:

 Certified nurse-midwives also prescribe drugs and order diagnostic and laboratory tests.